SHOWING 1 - 1 OF 1 RESULTS

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-When traveling by air, the pet kennel/carrier in which your pet will be spending most of his/her trip is of the utmost importance.
-Your pet most have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
-The Airline can provide you with further information.
+When traveling by air, the pet kennel/carrier in which your pet will be spending most of their trip is of utmost importance.
+Your pet must have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
+Airlines can provide you with further information.

 There are no quarantine regulations in Georgia.

-All kennels facilities in Georgia and Alabama require the owner to verify the animal had its rabies and other required shots.
-The Bordatella shot is a state requirement before pets can be boarded in a kennel.
+All kennels in Georgia and Alabama require pet owners to verify that their animals have had their rabies and other required shots.
+The Bordetella shot is a state requirement before pets can be boarded in a kennel.

-There are no kennels available on Fort Benning.
+There are no kennels available at Fort Benning.

-Fort Benning Veterinary Treatment Facility is professionally staffed by Army Veterinary Corps personnel with the primary mission of providing complete veterinary care for all government owned animals.
-The staff understands how important your pet is to you and with that in mind, they also offer many types of routine care services for the pets of military families.
-Emergency Services are limited to stabilization of the pet until arrangements can be made for care from an off Post facility.
+The Fort Benning Veterinary Treatment Facility is professionally staffed by the Army Veterinary Corps, with the primary mission of providing complete veterinary care for all government-owned animals.
+Staff members understand how important your pet is to you and, with that in mind, they also offer many types of routine care for the pets of military families.

 Pet policies for Fort Benning Family Communities allows each household a maximum of three pets.
 Pet deposits are waived for the first two pets.

-All pets must be registered at the Fort Benning Veterinarian Treatment Facility prior to move-in.
-Not only is this a Fort Benning Family Community policy, but also an Army regulation (Ref: Ft.
-Benning AR 210-5).
-Pet owners must provide a copy of verification of appropriate immunization along with the pet registration to Management prior to move in.
+All pets must be registered at the Fort Benning Veterinarian Treatment Facility prior to move in.
+Not only is this a Fort Benning Family Community policy but also an Army regulation (Reference Fort Benning AR 210-5).
+Pet owners must provide a copy of verification of appropriate immunization along with the pet registration to management prior to move in.
 If a pet is acquired after your move-in date, the pet must be registered at the Fort Benning Veterinarian Treatment Facility within five working days.

 Pets are considered to be a privately owned domesticated animal living in association with a household, including dogs, cats and birds.
 Pets must not weigh more than 100 pounds.
 Certain breeds of pets have been restricted and will not be accepted.
-These breeds include Pit Bulls, Doberman Pinschers, Chows, American and English Staffordshire Terriers and Rottweilers, as well as Wolf Hybrids.
+These breeds include pit bulls, Doberman pinschers, chows, American and English Staffordshire terriers and Rottweilers, as well as wolf hybrids.
 Any mixes of the above mentioned breeds are also restricted.
-Other animals restricted from family housing, exotic animals, such as , but not limited to, reptiles, rodents (other than hamsters and guinea pigs),ferrets, etc. For a more detailed list please contact your Family Housing Welcome Center.
+Other animals restricted from family housing include exotic animals, such as, but not limited to, reptiles, rodents (other than hamsters and guinea pigs), ferrets, etc. For a more detailed list, contact your Family Housing Welcome Center.

 Residents will be responsible for any damages to the yard due to excessive wear and tear caused by pets.
 Management will determine the degree of wear and tear and will be responsible for assessing damage charges.

-These policies are to be strictly observed and will be enforced by Management Staff.
-We hope all residents understand that these policies have been made for their pleasure and convenience in order for this property to maintain a reputation of quality l iving.
-Please help us to maintain this reputation.
-The Management Team reserves the right to make such other reasonable policies as shall, in the judgment of Management, from time to time become necessary to protect the care and cleanliness of the premises and for the preservation of good order therein.
+These policies are to be strictly observed and will be enforced by management staff.
+We hope all residents understand that these policies have been made for their pleasure and convenience in order for this property to maintain a reputation of quality living.
+Help us to maintain this reputation.
+The management team reserves the right to make such other reasonable policies as shall, in the judgment of management, from time to time become necessary to protect the care and cleanliness of the premises and for the preservation of good order.